Korachof/sql-3d-model-tracker/README.md

 After you've installed SQL Server and your environment, go through the steps to creating a new database, and connect.
 Your initial connection should be to the master database.

 Open the generated deployment script (Deploy-Demo.sql or Deploy-Prod.sql).
-In SSMS, go to File -> Open -> File -> find the sql-3d-model-tracker folder in your computer -> deployment script (either Deploy-Demo.sql or Deploy-Prod.sql, depending on your use-case).
+In SSMS, go to File -> Open -> File... -> find the sql-3d-model-tracker folder in your computer -> deployment script (either Deploy-Demo.sql or Deploy-Prod.sql, depending on your use-case).

 Execute the entire script.
 Click the "Execute" button with the green arrow.